Chicago, October, 1991

 “Exactly!”
 Rocky smiled.

-They talked about some of the story points they had worked out, and the few things they liked from the script the previous director was fired from.
+They talked about some of the story points they had in mind, and the few things they liked from the script the previous director was fired from.
 We talked about what this parallel world would be like, evolving from dinosaurs.

 “It’s all the rudeness of New York multiplied by a hundred,” Terry said.